HAIR REMOVAL

 -

-Women may be more sensitive before and during their menstrual cycle.
+Women may experience increased sensitivity before and during their menstrual cycle.

 -

-The best time to wax is the week after your menses when you are the least sensitive and will experience longer results.
+The best time to wax is the week after your menses (cycle), when you are the least sensitive and results often last longer.

 -

-Increased hormones prior to your menses encourages hair growth.
+Increased hormones prior to your menses can encourage faster hair growth.

 -